 The dark has become a dear old friend and a space where I am in an ever-deepening connection with Eternity.

-I tend to spend the majority of my time laying down in bed, welcoming all that arises, as I soften and rest deeply in the infinite space.
+I tend to spend the majority of my time laying down, welcoming all that appears, as I soften and rest into the simplicity of being.

 " I wish I could show you when you are lonely or in darkness the astonishing light of your own being "